 If you want real consistency however you should look up the correct colors for any given metal that you want to recreate.

 Now let’s move the metallic slider to 0.
-We are now in the realm of dielectrics or non-metal materials and the specular slider is in full effect!
+We are now in the realm of dielectrics or non-metal materials and the specular slider is in full effect on our Principled BSDF.

 So, this leaves us with the roughness and normal maps.

 Now we will leave the realm of technical terms and head into the artistic mist of “it depends”, “tastes” and other interesting stuff that can’t be defined.
 Don't be fooled though, we are still talking about pyhsically based rendering.

 Related content: How to bake textures in Blender